marcelpetersen/mobil/_drafts/how-to-make-the-most-out-of-your-investment.md

 ![](/uploads/2019/08/22/lightbulbcottoncandyblogbodyimage.jpg)

-If so, you’ve come to the right place: read on for some tips on where and what to do with that money.
+You’ve come to the right place: read on for some tips on where and what to do with that money.

 ### Diversify